- Last updated:

 You will be required to collect sufficient evidence to establish the extent of the problem.
 This is done by completing and returning a barking dog log (diary).
 Council will address barking dog complaints according to the barking dog process.

 Council does not have citronella or barking collars for hire.

-You can find suppliers in the Yellow Pages, on the internet or through a local vet/pet store.
+You can find suppliers online or through a local vet/pet store.

 Alternative solutions for barking dogs